marcelofonsecab/hybrid_rw-ammi2/README.md

 - Selecting the best genotype per environment.
 - Generating biplots for visualization.

+For any other dataset in the same format, the user can simply replace the Steptoe x Morex dataset with their new dataset to apply the same analysis.

 ### Simulating Data and Contamination

 The package includes functions to generate synthetic GEI data and simulate various contamination scenarios.
 See the examples: